Ultra-NX/Ultra-Tuner/README_ENG.md

    * Disabling background services that affect consumption in sleep mode
    * Customize bitrate and framerate of background game recording (Select duration in seconds)

+## Ultra-NX
+Ultra Tuner is made for the best CFW for the Nintendo Switch, [Ultra-NX](https://github.com/Ultra-NX/Ultra).
+Be sure to give it a try if you enjoyed Tuner.

 ## Credits